twilio/twilio-verify-sna-ios/README.md

 Twilio Silent Network Auth will protect you against account takeovers (ATOs) that target your user's phone number by streamlining your methods for verifying mobile number possession.
 Instead of sending one-time passcodes (OTPs) that can be stolen or forcing users to implement complicated app-based solutions, Twilio Silent Network Auth will verify mobile number possession directly on the device by using its built-in connectivity to the mobile operators’ wireless network.

-This SDK will help you with process the SNA URL's provided by our `Verify services` to silently validate a phone number.
+This SDK will help you with processing the SNA URL's provided by our `Verify services` to silently validate a phone number.

 See <a href="https://www.twilio.com/docs/verify/sna/tech-overview">Technical Overview</a>